gaggioma/SpaceShooter/README.md

 ### Enemies

-Single enemy has been implemented like a component that contains a single image (randomically chosen) and by the props the Arena can change the cartesian coordinates to move image down.
+Single enemy has been implemented like a component that contains a single image (randomically chosen) with a random x-coord and by the props the Arena control its y-coord to move image down.

 ### Shot

-Shot is a component contains a single image, when user push spacebar button arena create new component with initial (x,y) coords (center of spacecraft).
+Shot is a component contains a single image, when user push spacebar button arena create new component with initial (x, y) coord (center of spacecraft).
 Inside component, every 20ms, y coord is updated and an event is fired to the arena which check if shot impact enemy.

 ## Results